Igleca/django-health-check/README.rst

         'health_check.contrib.rabbitmq',            # requires RabbitMQ broker
         'health_check.contrib.redis',               # required Redis broker
         'health_check.contrib.third_party_services' # to check whether third party urls are working or not.
 Add URLs in list `HEALTHCHECK_THIRD_PARTY_URLS`.
 It checks whether each URL provided responds with 2xx response or not.
+        'health_check.contrib.vault' # to check whether vault is running or not.
+Add `HEALTHCHECK_VAULT_URL` in settings.
     ]

 (Optional) If using the ``psutil`` app, you can configure disk and memory